 Third Trimester (after 27 weeks)

-You may be asked to have one or more third trimester ultrasounds if your health care provider is concerned about:
+Your health care provider may ask you to have one or more third trimester ultrasounds if they are concerned about:

 Can I find out the sex of my baby?

-During the 18 to 20 week second trimester scan, the genitals (sex organs) of your baby are usually examined as part of the detailed look at your baby’s anatomy.
-If the position of your baby allows for the genitalia to be clearly seen, the sex (male or female) will be listed on the final report and the health care provider who ordered the test can tell you, if you wish to know.
+During the 18 to 22 week second trimester scan, the genitals (sex organs) of your baby are usually examined as part of the detailed look at your baby’s anatomy.
+If the position of your baby allows for the genitalia to be clearly seen, the sex (male or female) will be listed on the final report.
+If you want to know the sex, the health care provider who ordered the test can tell you.

-An ultrasound exam will not be booked, or a routine exam extended, for the sole purpose of identifying the sex of the baby.
+You cannot have an ultrasound exam booked or a routine exam extended for the sole purpose of identifying the sex of the baby.

 What factors might limit the information that I get from an ultrasound?

-- a low amount of fluid around the baby; and
+- A low amount of fluid around the baby

 Can I get pictures from the ultrasound?